 Journal of Advances In Allergy & Immunologic Diseases(JAAID)

-Control of Regulatory T cell Stability, Plasticity and Function in Health and DiseaseSubmit Manuscript no this topic Topic Articles: 0
+Control of Regulatory T cell Stability, Plasticity and Function in Health and DiseaseSubmit Manuscript on this topic

 Regulatory T cells (Tregs) play a fundamental role in maintaining immune homeostasis by modulating the immune response against self-antigens, allergens, pathogens as well as tumors.
 While Tregs were originally thought to be a terminally-differentiated population of T cells whose only function was to inhibit the activation and/or proliferation of immune cells, studies over the past decade have established that Tregs have a far broader role mediated by their interaction with several immune and non-immune cells.
 For instance, Tregs interact with monocytes and NK cells modulating their phenotype and/or functions towards a more anti-inflammatory state.
 Tregs can also interact with non-immune cells.
 For example, they accumulate in skeletal muscle after injury and mediate tissue repair functions.
 Under inflammatory conditions, Tregs can produce pro-inflammatory cytokines such as IFNγ and acquire an aberrant effector-like phenotype (plasticity) or even lose Foxp3 expression (instability) in disease settings such as autoimmune, allergic and infectious diseases.
 An example of these events occurs in patients with relapsing-remitting Multiple Sclerosis (MS), who display an increased frequency of IFNγ-producing Th1-like Tregs and a decrease in Treg suppressive function.
 Furthermore, a small percentage of Tregs in mouse models of MS have been shown to lose Foxp3 expression and become effector T cells, producing pro-inflammatory cytokines (IFNγ and IL-17) and contributing to disease severity.